4 June 2023

-If you're going to be starting a placement year or internship in the city, you'll need somewhere to live.
-Here's how to find a place that doesn't leave you penniless or strike fear into you every time you open the front door.
+So we’ve put together a little guide to help you find a place that doesn’t leave you penniless or strike fear into you every time you open the front door.

 - How much can you afford to pay in rent?

-- How much is travel going to cost you?
+- How much is travel going to cost you in London?

-- How much are you going to be left with once you've paid for your rent and travel?
+- How much money will you have left once you’ve paid for rent and travel?

 Where is your employer based?

-So you’ve already lost about two and a half hours of your day there – you could fly to Paris and back in that time.
-What’s more, over the course of one week that’s about 12 and half hours of commuting time.
+You’ve already spent 2.5 hours of your day travelling…you could fly to Paris and back in that time.
+Over one week, that’s about 12 and half hours of commuting time.

-Few people in London are lucky enough to live within walking distance of where they work, so you are likely to become reliant on public transport and spend a fair amount of time travelling around, but there are ways and means of reducing your commute.
+Few people in London are lucky enough to live within walking distance of their work, so you are likely to use public transport and spend a fair amount of time travelling around.
+However, there are ways to reduce commute time.

-Take a look at a tube map to become familiar with the main routes, and use Transport for London’s (TfL) website to check journey times.
-There are also a number of apps around that you can download to make life easier, like Citymapper.
+Use Transport for London’s (TfL) website to check journey times.
+There are also several apps around that you can download to make life easier, such as Citymapper and Google Maps.

 How much can you afford to pay in rent?

 This is the big one.
-For many people, rent is now the single biggest expense that they pay towards each month.
-It’s annoying, but unless you know someone in London (be it a family member or charitable friend) who’s willing to let you stay at their place for free, it’s also inevitable.
+For many people, rent is now the single biggest expense they pay each month.
+It’s annoying but also inevitable.
 The question is, how much can you afford to pay?

-There are some key factors that influence this, namely how much you’re earning in the first place, and where you want to live.
-As salaries vary greatly between different industries and employers, it’s hard to put a precise figure on how much you should pay towards your rent every month.
+As salaries vary significantly between different industries and employers, it’s hard to calculate how much you should pay for your rent every month.

-However, the general ‘rule’ is that you shouldn’t spend more than 50% of your monthly income on renting.
-If you do, you may find it hard to cope with other major living costs like travel and food (as well as those extra costs that sneak up on you).
+However, the general ‘rule’ is that you shouldn’t spend more than 50% of your monthly income on rent.
+If you do, you may find it hard to cope with other major living costs like travel and food (as well as those extra costs that sneak up on you… like nights out).